IvanMzk/gtensor/docs/random_qref.md

 `replace` whether the sample is with or without replacement.
 Default is `true`, meaning that a value of `t` can be selected multiple times.

-`p` The probabilities associated with each element in `t`.
+`p` the probabilities associated with each element in `t`.
 If not given, the sample assumes a uniform distribution over all elements in `t`.
 Must be 1d tensor or container.

 `axis` is axis along which selection is performed.
 Default is 0.